santolucito/santolucito.github.io/COMS3430/fall2022/Lab4.md

 1) index.html for Part I
 2) main.js for Part I (possibly, multiple js files if you find that helpful)
 3) a video.txt file with a link to your video hosting on your favorite video publishing platform.
 The video does not need to be public, but I need to be able to access it.

+You need to either upload a zip with all the files in it, or a link to an active website (not a github repo) with your live code language.